Darkknight6940/rcos-status-updates/spring_2019/week_03.md

 ## Last Week's Accomplishments
-Correct the bugs of the image size
+Correct the bugs of the image size.learning PHP.Read comments.Correct bugs of server connection warning.Delete some useless php files.Learn how to achieve automaticly catch pictures from website.

 ## This Week's Plan
-learning PHP.TCorrect bugs.
+learning PHP.Keep correcting bugs.Create config_for_test.php and try to use php for test.Before actualy use php to build the project I need a rehearsal.
 ## Anything Blocking?

 Just understanding of PHP